kkuchta/kkuchta.github.com/_drafts/2015-07-17-how-to-use-time.md

 ---
 layout: post
-title: How to use time
+title: Notes: how to use time
 ---
 There are two main models for measuring work: